Traditional animation

-Traditional animation (or classical animation, cel animation, or hand-drawn animation) is an animation technique in which each frame is drawn by hand.
-The technique was the dominant form of animation in the United States until there was a shift to computer animation in the industry, such as 3D computer animation.
-Despite this, the process remains commonly used primarily in the form of digital ink and paint for television and film, especially when outsourced.
+Traditional animation (or classical animation, cel animation, or hand-drawn animation) is a term retronymically applied to the dominant form of animation of the 20th century in the United States until the shift to computer animation in the industry, in which each frame is drawn by hand.
+Today, the process is still commonly used, primarily in the form of digital ink and paint, which combines hand-drawn elements with computer compositing techniques.

 Process

 Writing and storyboarding

 Animation production usually begins after a story is converted into an animation film script, from which a storyboard is derived.
 A storyboard has an appearance somewhat similar to comic book panels, and is a shot by shot breakdown of the staging, acting and any camera moves that will be present in the film.
 The images allow the animation team to plan the flow of the plot and the composition of the imagery.
 Storyboard artists will have regular meetings with the director and may redraw or "re-board" a sequence many times before it meets final approval.